 Besides a pretty obvious automatic helium escape valve (HEV), the Chronofighter Prodive Professional sports a rubber winding/setting crown, which is color-keyed to the yellow rubber strap and features bayonet safety system and a special red ring that indicates that the crown is not screwed-in.

-The unidirectional rotating bezel not only looks cool, but also must be quite comfortable to operate, even if you happen to wear thick neoprene diving gloves.
+The unidirectional rotating bezel not only looks cool but also must be comfortable to operate, even if you happen to wear thick neoprene diving gloves.
 I am not sure whether the setting crown will be as easy to operate, even with bare fingers.

-It is nice to note that the brutal-looking bezel is flawlessly matched by extra-rugged lugs that provide the timekeeper with an even more masculine look and feel: something that you really expect from a tool watch of this kind.
+It is nice to note that the brutal-looking bezel is flawlessly matched by extra-rugged lugs that provide the timekeeper with an even more masculine look and feel: something that you expect from a “tool” of this kind.

-The dial, while a little too “Japanese” in its design, is still quite legible with its wide hour and minute hands covered with Superluminova and the small seconds indicator styled as a turbine rotor and also featuring the same luminous substance on its blades.
+The dial, while a little too “Japanese” in its design, is still legible with its wide hour and minute hands covered with Superluminova and the small seconds indicator styled like a turbine rotor and also featuring the same luminous substance on its blades.

 Unlike many recent “extreme” divers, the new Chronofighter Prodive Professional will be delivered in a medium-sized body.
-Crafted from stainless steel, the case of the watch is only about 45 millimeters in diameter, which makes the watch wearable even with a more casual dress than neoprene dry suit.
+Crafted from stainless steel, the case is only about 45 millimeters in diameter, which makes the watch wearable even with a more casual dress than neoprene drysuit.

 According to the British watchmaker’s press release, the watch will be issued as a limited edition model with a total production run limited to just 200 pieces.
 Damn.

-Graham Chronofighter Prodive Professional 600M automatic diving watch (Ref.
+Graham Chronofighter Prodive Professional 600M (Ref.
 2CDAV-B02A) specification

 Price: $15,750 (MSRP)